We are filling in for Sean on the Sean Hannity Radio Show.

 Well, everybody's got their pet project, right?

-Um, it's the holiday season, John, you know, and uh everybody's got unwind a little bit.
+Hey, it's the holiday season, John, you know, and everybody's got to unwind a little bit.

 Yeah, yeah, exactly.

-So the exciting thing about the conversation with Doge with Vivek and and uh with Elon Musk uh is that we are having this conversation that can come up with really smart ideas and smart solutions.
+So the exciting thing about the conversation with Doge, with the Vec, and with Elon Musk is that we are having this conversation that can come up with really smart ideas and smart solutions.

 The reality is there are very easy, there are very few easy solutions that can just take effect without Congress having to vote for it.

-So you're gonna have to get this through Congress.
+So you're going to have to get this through Congress.

-There's a razor thing Republican majority, and we've already seen there's some Republicans that are willing to, you know, let's say go off the reservation.
+There's a razor-thing Republican majority, and we've already seen there are some Republicans that are willing to, you know, let's say, go off the reservation.

 Was that another Elizabeth Warren reference?

-Uh anyway, we're going to continue to have the difficult conversations, you know, sometimes about topics like John Ray, sometimes about other people, you know, that and other compromising positions, let's just say.
+Anyway, we're going to continue to have the difficult conversations, sometimes about topics like John Ray, sometimes about other people, you know, that in other compromising positions, let's just say.

 We'll be right back after this.